The art of combining tea & food

 Many of the green teas also elevate desserts to completely new dimensions, such as Sencha for panna cotta or cream cake and Jasmine tea for light chocolate.
 For those who make their own ice cream, green tea can be delicious in a sorbet or ice cream.
 Replace some of the liquid in the recipe with brewed green tea (brewed in cream milk if it's ice cream, or water if it's a sorbet) and discover new flavor dimensions!

-Matcha for baking or breakfast
+Match for baking or breakfast

 Black tea for spicy dishes